 If you think you’ve touched poison ivy, remove your clothes and put them directly in the washing machine.
 Wash the least amount of clothes in the largest amount of water on the hottest possible temperature.
 With ticks, it’s the dryer that kills them.
 So, run your clothes through a hot dry cycle for 30 minutes FIRST.
 Then wash the clothes and dry them again.

 Laundry is good for more than cleaning clothes.
 Cleanliness is next to happiness.

-I hope this helps you avoid MY mistakes made while foraging for wild foods.
+I hope these tips help you avoid MY mistakes made while foraging for wild foods.
 This will give you plenty of time to make some of your own mistakes.
 And if you have any life lessons you’ve learned through foraging, please share them here.
 We can all learn from each other.
 That’s also part of The Forager’s Creed.

 Editor’s Note: Please read Ellen’s Home Garden and Homestead story about making Dandelion Pesto.
 You’ll also love her story about Foraging for Rosehips, Crabapples and Wintergreen.

 For another great My Story column, check out Six Lessons I Learned from Garden Failure.

 Ellen Zachos is the author of The Wildcrafted Cocktail and Backyard Foraging.
 Her website, BackyardForager.com, is filled with all kinds of great info about foraging for wild foods.